csinva/csinva.github.io/_notes/ml/unsupervised.md

 ## spectral clustering

-- use the spectrum (eigenvalues) of the similarity matrix of the data to perform dim. reduction before clustering in fewer dimensions
+- use the spectrum (eigenvalues) of the similarity matrix (ie.e kernal matrix) of the data to perform dim. reduction before clustering in fewer dimensions

 # generative models